grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## UI architecture modules

-A UI architecture module links user actions (via graphic widgets, command line parameters, OSC messages, etc.) with the Faust program to control.
+A UI architecture module links user actions (via graphic widgets, command line parameters, OSC messages etc.) with the Faust program to control.
 It is responsible for associating program parameters to user interface elements and to update parameter’s values according to user actions.
 This association is triggered by the `dsp::buildUserInterface`call, where the `dsp` asks a UI object to build the DSP module controllers.

 Since the interface is basically graphic oriented, the main concepts are *widget* based: a UI architecture module is semantically oriented to handle active widgets, passive widgets and widgets layout.